R533-Code/colt-lang/README.md

 - Enums should be `UPPERCASE_SNAKE`

-- When reporting errors, the output should use: `CONSOLE_FOREGROUND_BRIGHT_RED "Error: "CONSOLE_COLOR_RESET` followed by the message
+- When reporting errors, the output should use: `CONSOLE_FOREGROUND_BRIGHT_RED "Error: " CONSOLE_COLOR_RESET` followed by the message
   - If a message is printed before exiting, it should be followed by a newline